W ondering how to add custom code in WordPress?

 Here, you can choose from two ways to insert your code in WordPress: Auto Insert and Shortcode.

-With the ‘Auto Insert’ option, your custom code snippet will be automatically inserted and executed on your site in the location (WordPress function) that you choose.
+With the ‘Auto Insert’ option, your custom code snippet will be automatically inserted and executed on your site in your chosen location (WordPress function).

 You can automatically run the snippet in the WordPress admin area only, frontend only, before or after a post, and more.
 If you’re unsure, you can select the default ‘Run Everywhere’ option.